thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Looks like this diagram explains the notation $u^Tv$ very well: $u^T$ is $u$ lying down, while $v$ is standing, and $u^Tv$ is the collision of $u^T$ and $v$.*

 That's exactly what it is :) The $^T$ operation here is called "transpose".
 Transposing flips the vector so it lies down.
-This diagram will become very helpful later on and we'll meet it again soon.
+This diagram will become very helpful later on, so hang on to that for a little while.

 *So since this operation is symmetric between $u$ and $v$, it should give the same result as projecting v onto u, i.e. $u^Tv = v^Tu$, right?*